Tuition and Aid

 - Credit for any paid program deposit

 Estimated program charges will be reflected in the College statement.
 Once an invoice is received from a program, the online billing statement will be updated if any adjustments are needed.
 Credits such as financial aid, program deposits, or subsidies will be included.
 The Cashier will pay the program upon receipt of the invoice.

-Payment is due to Grinnell at the same time as the on-campus study.
+Payment is due to Grinnell at the same time as the on-campus study semester.
 Those who have selected the monthly payment plan may continue and the payments will be adjusted accordingly.

 Questions regarding billing should be directed to 641-269-4100.

 Financial AidGrinnell allows you to apply your financial aid and merit aid package to off-campus study.
 Estimated aid calculators and aid policy regarding the off-campus study can be found on the website as well as in Grinnell Share (requires Grinnell login credentials).
 Note that out of pocket costs are considered in financial aid and are usually credited on your statement.
 These costs may be covered by additional loans.
 Students studying abroad will not be able to participate in work-study.

 Program DepositsDeposits are not paid by the College.
 After being admitted to your program, you will need to pay the program deposit to confirm your intent to participate.
 Check your program's website to find out the exact amount ($500 is typical but the amount can be higher) as well as withdrawal policies and penalties.
 Be sure to meet with Financial Aid early to discuss any additional loans or funding that you may need for out-of-pocket costs.
 After receiving your deposit, the program will send you detailed information about flights, visas, housing and other important details.
-The advance deposit will appear as a credit on your college invoice toward the program cost.
+The deposit will appear as a credit on your College invoice toward the program cost.